2-alchemists/krossboard-docs/content/docs/deploy-for-amazon-eks.md

 +++

 On Amazon AWS, Krossboard works as a standalone EC2 virtual machine.

-Once installed and properly configured, an instance does automatically discover and handle all EKS clusters in the [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) it belongs to.
+Each instance works on a per [AWS region](https://docs.aws.amazon.com/en_us/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) basis.
+This means that, once installed and properly configured in a region, it can automatically discover and handle all your EKS clusters in that region.

+To ease its deployment, Krossboard is published as public AWS images ready to use.

 This guide describes step-by-step how to deploy and configure Krossboard for an AWS region.